huggingface/diffusers/docs/source/en/api/pipelines/cogvideox.md

 pipeline.transformer = torch.compile(pipeline.transformer)
 pipeline.vae.decode = torch.compile(pipeline.vae.decode)

-video = pipeline(prompt="A dog wearing sunglasses floating in space, surreal, nebulae in background").frames[0]
+# CogVideoX works very well with long and well-described prompts
+prompt = "A panda, dressed in a small, red jacket and a tiny hat, sits on a wooden stool in a serene bamboo forest.
+The panda's fluffy paws strum a miniature acoustic guitar, producing soft, melodic tunes.
+Nearby, a few other pandas gather, watching curiously and some clapping in rhythm.
+Sunlight filters through the tall bamboo, casting a gentle glow on the scene.
+The panda's face is expressive, showing concentration and joy as it plays.
+The background includes a small, flowing stream and vibrant green foliage, enhancing the peaceful and magical atmosphere of this unique musical performance." video = pipeline(prompt=prompt, guidance_scale=6, num_inference_steps=50).frames[0]
 ```

-The [benchmark]() results on an 80GB A100 machine are:
+The [benchmark](TODO: link) results on an 80GB A100 machine are:

 ```
-Without torch.compile(): Average inference time: 16.246 seconds.
+Without torch.compile(): Average inference time: TODO seconds.
-With torch.compile(): Average inference time: 14.573 seconds.
+With torch.compile(): Average inference time: TODO seconds.
 ```

 ## CogVideoXPipeline